 The Admissions staff at MMA aggressively target Maine high school students to educate them about the opportunities offered at MMA.
 MMA Admissions staff visit many high schools and also participate in New England regional college fairs to which high schools bus interested students.
 These strategies bring MMA to the high school students, rather than requiring students to travel to our campus in Castine.
 This helps first-generation students, whose parents may not have the resources or the knowledge to plan travel for college tours.
+While these visits to high schools and in-person college fairs are on hold due to the pandemic, Admissions staff and guidance counselors have arranged for virtual visits for students to meet with Admissions staff.

-Beginning in the summer of 2017, MMA restructured the campus visit program to better accommodate families and work schedules with more opportunities and dates to visit.
+MMA's campus visit program provides families with more opportunities and dates to visit campus than had occurred in the past.
 The visit begins with an overview of the institution, a campus tour, as well as opportunities to attend classes or stay overnight with a student host.
 In particular, the overview session benefits first generation students and families who may not know what relevant questions to ask on a campus tour.
+These tours have continued on a limited basis during the fall of 2020.

 The MMA Discovery Voyage college aspirations program also helps to stimulate students' educational and career aspirations.
 The highly interactive program challenges students to apply what they are learning in a choice of educational activities.
 Geared toward math and science, the program offers students an overview of the Academy and its programs, a tour of college classes and laboratories, a view of campus life and a meal in the college dining facility.
 Students participate in activities in the departments of engineering, international business, marine transportation, and ocean studies.
 All of this is offered at no cost to the student or the sending school.
-Additionally, a transportation subsidy is possible for schools whose students would not otherwise be able to participate.
 Besides bringing high school math and science students to campus, the Discovery Voyage program attracts middle school students, Junior ROTC Units, Sea Cadets and other special interest groups such as the Susan Curtis Foundation and Acadia Institute of Oceanography.
 While not targeted specifically at first-generation students, this program assists students without college-educated parents by bringing entire classes and groups to campus and eliminating obstacles such as travel and costs.
-Over 1000 Maine students each year visit campus through these programs.
+Over 1000 Maine students each year visited campus through these programs.
+This program is on hold until it is safe for such programs to resume.

 In cooperation with Maine's U.S. congressional representatives, MMA coordinates and hosts two Service Academy nights each year.
-We anticipate this program will continue to attract first-generation students who are exploring military service options to fund higher education.
+This program continues to attract first-generation students who are exploring military service options to fund higher education.
+This event was held virtually in the fall of 2020.